POISSON

 Examples 🔗

 Imagine a scenario where a bus stop typically witnesses an average of 2 buses arriving per hour.
-Using the POISSON function, you can calculate the probability of exactly 3 buses arriving within the next hour.
-Here's how you'd set up the formula in Excel: =POISSON(3, 2, FALSE)
+To calculate the probability of exactly 3 buses arriving within the next hour, use the POISSON function like this: =POISSON(3, 2, FALSE)

 Consider a manufacturing plant where, on average, 5 defective units are encountered per shift.
-To determine the likelihood of encountering less than or equal to 4 defective units in the upcoming shift, the POISSON function comes into play.
-Set up the formula as follows: =POISSON(4, 5, TRUE)
+To find the likelihood of encountering 4 or fewer defective units in the upcoming shift, use the POISSON function with the following formula: =POISSON(4, 5, TRUE)

 Notes 🔗

-The POISSON function assumes a Poisson distribution, which is applicable when events occur at a constant rate and independently of the time since the last event.
-Ensure that the Mean value is non-negative and that X is a non-negative integer.
-The Cumulative parameter determines the type of calculation to perform, and it defaults to FALSE if not specified.
+Use the POISSON function to model the probability of a given number of events occurring in a fixed interval, assuming they happen at a constant rate and independently of the time since the last event.
+Make sure the Mean value is non-negative and X is a non-negative integer.
+The Cumulative parameter specifies the calculation type: set it to TRUE for cumulative distribution or FALSE for probability mass function.
+If not specified, it defaults to FALSE.

 Questions 🔗